 Because we are talking about Go Social Experts Success System for Facebook, we’ll start with Facebook.

 On Facebook, we can target ads to people who have interacted with us.
 Many different types of ads can be used.
 The most common ads that are used are link click ads and video ads.
-Both of these have specific uses in different situations.
+Both have specific uses in different situations.

 The next tool we can use to sell from the information we gathered is e-mail.
 E-mail is a powerful tool for creating relationships and selling products.
 Once a person’s contact information is acquired, the sales process can start.